 The CDC has info on what to expect at your appointment.

-Will I need to verify I have a high-risk medical condition or disability when I go to my appointment?
+Will I need to verify I have a high-risk medical condition or disability or work status when I go to my appointment?

 Will vaccine sites be accessible?